DEFEDGE/MTD-manager-console/How_to_kubernetes.md

 kubectl logs -n kubesphere-system $(kubectl get pod -n kubesphere-system -l 'app in (ks-install, ks-installer)' -o jsonpath='{.items[0].metadata.name}') -f
 ```

-If you want to install a custom application on the cluster not requiring edge nodes, you can skip the following steps.
+If you want to install a custom application on the cluster not requiring edge nodes, you can skip the following steps and start the [setup of the framework](Application_setup.md) itself.

 As an example, you can refer to the [bank application](Bank_setup.md) that provides an easy money transfer mechanism like PayPal.